senecajs/seneca-redis-pubsub-transport/README.md

   .use('redis-transport')
   .add('foo:two', function(args, done) {done(null, {bar:args.bar})})
-  // if you need this micro-service to publish & subscribe to commands add client & listen .client({type:'redis', pin:'foo:one, bar:*'})  // add client to be able this micro-service to publish .listen({type:'redis', pin:'foo:two, bar:*'}) // add listen to be able this micro-service to subscribe
+  // if you need this micro-service to publish & subscribe to commands add client & listen .client({type:'redis'})  // add client to be able this micro-service to publish .listen({type:'redis'}) // add listen to be able this micro-service to subscribe
 ```

 ## Example Using Redis Server Url